 Basic Long Term Disability: Eligible employees are automatically enrolled in Basic LTD. UAMS pays the premium and there is no cost to you.
 This plan covers your first $20,000 of salary.
 Again the benefit is 60% salary replacement once you exhaust your leave time.
 The maximum monthly benefit is $1000.

 Optional Long Term Disability: If your annual salary is over $20,000, we encourage you to enroll in Optional LTD. By doing so, you cover your salary up to $500,000.
 This raises your maximum monthly benefit to potentially $24,000.
-Your premium cost is based upon your salary; the maximum monthly premium based on $500,000 salary is $204.80.
+Your premium cost is based upon your salary.
+Visit our insurance rates website for your cost.
 You may enroll within your first month of eligibility as a new hire or when your annualized salary first exceeds $20,000.
 Otherwise you would have to wait for the next open enrollment period.

 Special Long Term Disability for College of Medicine Faculty Group Practice (FGP) Members: